jjvanzon/JJs-Reference-Architecture/Database Conventions.md

 | Triggers          | `TR_MyTable_OnInsert` / `trgMyTable_Insert` / `…`

 - Avoid using keywords as column names.
 Think of a different name instead.
-- ‘Index’ is an SQL Server keyword!
+- 'Index' is an SQL Server keyword!
 Avoid that name.
 Think of another one.
 IndexNumber or SortOrder.

 Rules